 Working in sculpture and new media, Anna Eyler and Nicolas Lapointe maintain independent and collaborative artistic practices.
 The duo has participated in residencies with Espace Projet (Montreal, 2015), Verticale (Laval, 2018) and Bòlit: Centre d’Art Contemporani (Catalonia, 2019).
 Recent two-person exhibitions include void loop () at the City Hall Art Gallery (Ottawa, 2018) and of the mountain and the ravine at White Water Gallery (North Bay, 2020).
-Recent group exhibitions include the Place Publique festival at the Fonderie Darling (Montréal, 2020), the Athens Digital Art Festival (Athens, 2020), and Sight & Sound at Eastern Bloc (2021).
+Recent group exhibitions include the Place Publique festival at the Fonderie Darling (Montréal, 2020), the Athens Digital Art Festival (Athens, 2020), Sight & Sound at Eastern Bloc (2021); and MUTEK Montréal (2021).